Structuring a Manga Chapter

 - Webtoon: No limit (scrolling)

-Not mandatory, but highly recommended for retention.
+Not mandatory, but highly recommended for reader retention.

 5 effective techniques:

-- Start in middle of action
+- Start in the middle of the action

-- Ask intriguing question
+- Pose an intriguing question

 - Immediate shocking revelation

-- Imminent danger for hero
+- Imminent danger for the hero

 - Mysterious flashback